swistakm/python-gmaps/README.md

 * [googlemaps](https://pypi.python.org/pypi/googlemaps/)
 * [google.directions](https://pypi.python.org/pypi/google.directions)

-What's wrong with them? `googlemaps` uses deprecated google API and forces you to format your parameters instead of using native python datatypes.
+What's wrong with them? googlemaps uses deprecated google API and forces you to format your parameters instead of using native python datatypes.
-And IMHO is quite incoherent.
-And `google.directions`?
+And what about google.directions?
 Just take a look inside it's code...

-So here is code using new Google Maps API endpoints.
+So here is code for new Google Maps API endpoints.
 It requires [requests](https://github.com/kennethreitz/requests), supports native python datatypes and is sweetened with some syntactic sugar.
 Nothing more.
 No bells and whistles.